Tomás Freeman

 Tomás "Tommy" Freeman is an Irish Gaelic footballer from Magheracloone, County Monaghan.
 He plays at senior level for the Monaghan county team.
 He received an All Star Award in 2007.
-Freeman plays his club football for Magheracloone Mitchells.
+At a club level, Freeman plays for the Magheracloone Mitchells.

 Personal life

 Freeman is a carpenter by profession.
 His brother Damien also played for Magheracloone and Monaghan.

 Playing career

 Inter-county

 In 2005 Freeman helped Monaghan win the National League Division 2 title.
 He scored 2–03 against Meath in the final.
 He also won an Irish News Ulster All-Star award for his performances that year.

-In 2007 Freeman helped Monaghan reach the Ulster Senior Football Championship final, where they lost by two points to Tyrone (1-15 to 1-13).
-Freeman was top scorer in that year's Ulster Championship a total of 0-12.
+In 2007 Freeman helped Monaghan reach the Ulster Senior Football Championship final, where they lost by two points to Tyrone (1–15 to 1–13).
+Freeman was top scorer in that year's Ulster Championship a total of 0–12.
 Monaghan however went on to reach the All-Ireland Championship quarter-final, where they met reigning champions Kerry.
 He cut his thumb in a work-related accident a few days before the match and he had to get a cast on, which was only removed two days before the match.
 He did however play in the game and scored 1-02, which Kerry won 1–12 to 11.
 Freeman finished the Championship with 4-22, the second highest scorer behind Cork's James Masters.
 He was awarded an All Star award for his performances that year and also named Irish News Ulster Player of the year.

-Freeman was very much a key player once again in 2008 for Monaghan.
-They were not as successful as the year before but Tommy still made many highly rated performances.
-Monaghan were often criticised for their heavy dependence on him and teammate Paul Finlay.
-This was a disappointing year as they once again went out to Kerry in the All-Ireland qualifiers after a great display against Derry in the previous round.
-He received an Ulster All-Star in 2008.
+Freeman continued to play in 2008 for Monaghan.
+While Monaghan was not as successful as the year before, Thomas earned another All Star Award.
+Monaghan were often criticized for their heavy dependence on him and teammate Paul Finlay.
+This was a disappointing year as they once again lost out to Kerry in the All-Ireland qualifiers, a match where Freeman himself scored.

-In 2009 Monaghan made it to the division 2 league final in which they played Cork.
-Freeman was still Monaghan's best player in this year but received a 2 match ban for an incident where he tried to hit a Derry player in the Ulster Quarter Final.
-Freeman was sorely missed in their next 2 games against Armagh and Derry, although Monaghan made a fine display to beat 'The Orchard County' on a score of 0–13 to 012 after extra time but Banty's army fell short with Tommy still serving his 2 match ban during the encounter with 'The Oak Leaf County'.
+In 2009, Monaghan made it to the Division 2 league final, where they played Cork.
+Freeman was supposed to receive an eight-week ban for trying to hit a Derry player in the Ulster Quarter Final.
+An appeal caused this to be shortend to two days.
+He missed games against Armagh and Derry.
+Monaghan would beat Armagh.

-Freeman's tireless dedication to the Monaghan cause was finally rewarded in 2013 when he and the Monaghan team beat Donegal in the final of the Ulster Senior Football Championship to win the trophy.
-The victory ended a 25-year wait for glory in the competition.